 That said, what I've discovered in my quest of a delish veggie-packed potato dish is that a 2:1 ratio of potatoes to cauliflower is simply divine.
 You really don't taste the cauliflower at all; rather it simply amplifies the fluff factor of the potatoes.

-Why the Instant Pot
+Why make mashed potatoes in the Instant Pot

 Plus, pressure cooking locks in all those lovely nutrients!

 You can totally make this recipe in a pot over the stove if you don't have an Instant Pot.
 Simply boil the veggies like you normally would, drain, and proceed with the recipe.
 Easy peasy!

 This is totally a personal preference.
 If you don't mind the added textural intrigue of having a bit of peel throughout, leave it on!

 How to make extra creamy mashed potatoes

 - Use a stand or hand mixer to whip the potatoes rather than mashing.
 This will add extra air and fluff factor, making them as creamy as can be!